akdasa-studios/vidya/docs/adr/001 OTP Authentication.md

-# ADR 001: JWT Token Authentication Mechanism
+# ADR 001: OTP Authentication

 We need a secure and scalable authentication mechanism for our application.
 To facilitate this, we have decided to use JSON Web Token (JWT) authentication with a one-time password (OTP) mechanism.